 The design Shrug Leaf is obvious inspired of leaves.
 Each of the main parts has the line in the middle, and a tip.
 The main parts are knitted, and then they are assembled by crocheting.
 The crocheted part gives a little space and air between each leaf.

 The shrug is fun to make, and very comfortable to wear.

-The nature has been a source for inspiration at all times, and still it inspires new designs and new people.
-It seems to always be something to inspire someone.
-Like a day to day wonder.
+The nature has been a source for inspiration at all times, and still it inspires to new designs and new people.
+It seems to always be something there to inspire someone.
+Like a day-to-day wonder.